‘Message From A Mistress’ by Niobia Bryant – Book Review

-With Niobia Bryant’s latest novel, Message from a Mistress, she finds a way to tell a story I’ve never heard, instantly captivating the reader to want more.
+With Niobia Bryant’s latest Message From A Mistress book, she finds a way to tell a story I’ve never heard, instantly captivating the reader to want more.

 The story follows the lives of three female friends who have all received a message from another friend in their circle telling them that she is sleeping with one of their husbands.
 Not only is she sleeping with him but after he comes from a fishing trip that afternoon, he won’t be returning home to her, he’ll be moving away with this mistress to start a new life.
 Unable to contact their husbands because they are all at sea, the women are going insane dealing with the possibility that their lives might never be the same again.